dongbaoq/dongbaoq.github.io/_pages/about.md

 I am student of the Seoul national university major in statistics and mathematics.
 Here is the milestone on my interest in mathematics and statistics.

 At the year 2022, I had a shallow interest on mathematical optimization and deep neural networks.
 The next year 2023, I changed my interest to analysis.
 I learned basic knowledge about fourier analsys, complex analysis and real analysis by reading Stein & Shakarchi's books.
 My interest continued to 2024, and studied probability theory.
-While doing this, I found topology is quite attractive field.
-So since 2025, I am focused on studying topology and geometry.
+While doing this, I found topology is quite an attractive field.
+So since 2025, I am focusing on studying topology and geometry.

 ## Structure of the Blog